Kietpawpan/infoX/README.md

 5. Check the right answers for your case, until the AI makes a recommendation on official information disclosure.

 # Development
-1. Laws knowledge was gained from a training course on the Official Information Laws B.E.
-2540 run by the Office of the Prime Minister in 2019.
+1. Legal knowledge was gained from the the Official Information Act B.E.
+2540 and the website of the Office of the Prime Minister.
-3. A decision tree in HTML5 was developed to provide recommendations on information disclosure or non-disclosure, by drawing a conclusion from the facts of the case: the person who requests the information, the characteristics of the information requested, and rules of laws.
-Input data are received when the user click the HTML links along the decision tree.
-The data are sent to another point in the page (branch) via the HTML anchor link.
-This is the  main structure of infoX Pro.
+2. Decision trees were made with HTML5/CSS/JavaScript.
-4. InfoX DSS and infoX Lite use JQuery for dynamic display of queries, choices, and decisions: https://code.jquery.com/jquery-1.5.js.
-Both trees work together, from checking the right of the person who requests the official information to providing the decisions on simple cases.
-For complex cases, the user will eventually be guided to infoX Pro.
+3. JQuery was used for dynamic display of queries, choices, and decisions: https://code.jquery.com/jquery-1.5.js.
-5. The three infoX files were integrated by the HTML application file: infoX DSS.hta, which searches the infoX DSS.html on the Desktop and show it on the User Interface as a link to start infoX DSS.
-The hta file also shows the link to the developer webpage, where the README text and the source codes of the AI are provided.
-6. The source code of the AI has been packaged and released on Github since July 18, 2021.
-7. The decsion trees will be updated when necessary, weekly or monthly, for better results.
+4. User interface was designed and programed with HTA.
-8. The developer is Monte Kietpawpan, Director of Service Links Center, Ministry of Natural Resources and Environment, monte@mnre.go.th
+5. The AI program files were written, packaged, and released on Github by the developer, Dr. Monte Kietpawpan, Director of Service Links Center, Ministry of Natural Resources and Environment, monte@mnre.go.th.

 # Version History
 v1.1.2